Smart Wallets

 - Watch the discussion

-Launchtube is an experimental service and while SDF maintains a Mainnet implementation we make no guarantees about its stability, availablility, or longevity.
-Do not use SDF's Launchtube service for mission-critical production services.
+Launchtube is a prototype service.
+While SDF maintains a Mainnet implementation, we cannot offer any guarantees or SLAs for it.
+SDF's Mainnet Launchtube service may not be suitable for mission-critical production services.

 - View the code